Self-supervised component separation for the extragalactic submillimeter sky: Results

 \subsection{SZ fluxes from clusters}

 After studying the statistics and contamination of the recovered component maps, we focus on the SZ fluxes from galaxy clusters.
-For each of the SZ maps, i.e., WebSky, MILCA, and $\overline{\mathrm{SZ}}$, we have computed in the exact same way, using aperture photometry, the SZ fluxes around a selection of the most massive low redshift clusters ($\mathrm{M}_{200} > 4.10^{14} \mathrm{M}_\odot$ and $z < 1$) from the numerical simulation (SZ fluxes for lower masses or higher redshift clusters become too low and noisy).
-We compare in Fig.~\ref{fig:fluxes} the SZ fluxes, in green from MILCA and in orange and red from $\overline{\mathrm{SZ}}$.
+For each of the SZ maps, that is, WebSky, MILCA, and $\overline{\mathrm{SZ}}$, we computed the SZ fluxes around a selection of the most massive low-redshift clusters ($\mathrm{M}_{200} > 4.10^{14} \mathrm{M}_\odot$ and $z < 1$) in the exact same way ---using aperture photometry--- from the numerical simulation (SZ fluxes for lower masses or higher redshift clusters become too low and noisy).
+We compare the SZ fluxes in Fig.~\ref{fig:fluxes}, showing those from MILCA in green and those from $\overline{\mathrm{SZ}}$ in orange and red.
 The fluxes displayed in orange are obtained in the training region of the sky while the fluxes displayed in red are obtained in the unseen area of the sky.
-The very good consistency between all the fluxes indicate a very good recovery of the SZ fluxes for this selection of clusters with any methods, meaning that the network can recover well the SZ fluxes even in the unseen area, and with an error of the same order of magnitude than with the ones obtained with a state-of-the-art traditional methods such as MILCA.
-The dashed blue line in the figure indicates the flux limit for which the clusters have been enhanced in the weight-map $w$, used to re-balance the weight of the pixels inside clusters.
+The very good consistency between all the fluxes indicates a very good recovery of the SZ fluxes for this selection of clusters with all methods, meaning that the network can recover the SZ fluxes well, even in the unseen area, and with an error of the same order of magnitude as that for the fluxes obtained with the traditional state-of-the-art method MILCA.
+The dashed blue line in the figure indicates the SZ flux beyond which the clusters have been enhanced in the weight map $w$ used to rebalance the weight of the pixels inside clusters.
 We see a good correlation even before the vertical line, meaning that even clusters that have not been enhanced are very well recovered.
-This indicates that the weight-map $w$ is helping the network to learn faster the SZ spectral and spatial features but does not bias the results to the typical objects for which $w$ are input (otherwise, we would see a good agreement only beyond the vertical flux limit and no correlation before).
-In the right panel of Fig.~\ref{fig:fluxes} we compare the residuals of the SZ fluxes for MILCA and $\overline{\mathrm{SZ}}$.
-We see that the $\overline{\mathrm{SZ}}$ is a little bit noisier than MILCA, with a standard deviation of percentage residuals of $\sigma=40.4\%$ compare to $\sigma=32.4\%$ for MILCA, while the fluxes are a little bit less biased in the case of $\overline{\mathrm{SZ}}$, with a bias of 1.39\% for $\overline{\mathrm{SZ}}$ and 2.75\% in MILCA.
-Overall results tend to be similar for the two methods.
+This indicates that the weight map $w$ is helping the network to learn the SZ spectral and spatial features faster but does not bias the results to the typical objects for which $w$ are input (otherwise, we would see a good agreement only beyond the vertical flux limit and no correlation before).
+In the right panel of Fig.~\ref{fig:fluxes}, we compare the residuals of the SZ fluxes for MILCA and $\overline{\mathrm{SZ}}$.
+We see that the fluxes computed in $\overline{\mathrm{SZ}}$ have an error on the same order of magnitude as that for the fluxes computed with MILCA, with a standard deviation of percentage residuals of $\sigma=40.44\%$ and $\sigma=42.9\%,$ respectively.
+However, we obtain biased fluxes, which is due to the contamination of CIB.
+The biases are quite important in MILCA, with 4.97\% bias, while the biases are reduced significantly in the case of $\overline{\mathrm{SZ}}$, with a bias of 1.39\%.
+These biases obtained with MILCA should be investigated in a more detailed study and confirmed with other standard methods, as they might be an important source of contamination in cosmological analyses using SZ fluxes or SZ spectra.